mrzeszewski/web-mapping-workshop/README.md

 By this point you probably know how to make a map.
 Now it's time to **make something usefull !** If you brought _your own data_ - use it.
 If you don't have data ready _create it now_ using [Dataset Editor](https://studio.mapbox.com/datasets/), through CSV file or use your favorite GIS software.
 You can also use any or all of the dataset that are _provided in this workshop_.
 In any case - try to **create a beatifull web map**.

-A couple guidelines before you start:
+A couple of guidelines before you start:

-- Maps should be telling stories - stories make data readable and important
+- **Maps should be telling stories** - stories make data readable and important.
+Engage emotions.
--
+- Web maps will be seen through **mobile devices**.
+Plan for this
+- **KISS or "The simpler the better"**.
+Aim for focused narratives.
+Better to have three good simple maps than one with too many things
+- **Draw before you code** - paper prototypes can save you many coding hours
+- **Be responsible** - Remember that all maps lie.
+Maps are not only representations, they create space and place.
+Do not underestimate power of the maps to change the world. **Use maps for good**.

 ## V. Sample datasets